-Are you looking to work for DoorDash?
+DoorDash Food Delivery Service: Are you looking to work for DoorDash?
 Here are a few reasons why you should not work for DoorDash.

 I will be giving you my views on working for DoorDash, as I have been working for the company for a year now.
-I will be giving you the pros and cons with working with this company this way you will get a better understanding of how DoorDash works before trying to join their platform.
+I will be giving you the pros and cons of working with this company this way you will get a better understanding of how DoorDash works before trying to join their platform.

 I started working for DoorDash in late August of 2017 as a delivery driver to make some extra money.
-I can say that the deliveries went problem free, but as soon as I got more deliveries, I noticed problems started to arise with orders.
+I can say that the deliveries went problem-free, but as soon as I got more deliveries, I noticed problems started to arise with orders.

 The problems started out with customers not providing their apartment numbers or gate codes, so I was unable to deliver the food to the customer.
 In this instance, I would have to call or text the customer to get the apartment number and gate code.

 I had to always call or text the customers to get the codes and apartment numbers, there were many times that the customer did not answer the phone so that I can get their apartment number.
-Most occasions, I had to wait on the customer to get back to me, if not I had to mark the delivery as delivered.
+On most occasions, I had to wait on the customer to get back to me, if not I had to mark the delivery as delivered.

 When this problem came up, I had to contact DoorDash to settle the problem with the customer.
 Most of the time when DoorDash called the customer, they did not always answer.